Nicholas Georgescu-Roegen: Settling in the United States, years at Vanderbilt University

 After a journey from Turkey through continental Europe, Georgescu-Roegen and his wife reached Cherbourg in France, from where they crossed the Atlantic by ship.
 Georgescu-Roegen's arrival at Harvard in summer 1948 was something of a return for him there.
 Only now, the circumstances were very different from what they had been in the 1930s: He was no longer a promising young scholar on a trip abroad, supported and sponsored by his native country; instead, he was a middle-aged political refugee who had fled a communist dictatorship behind the Iron Curtain.
 Yet, he was welcomed at Harvard just the same, obtaining employment as a lecturer and research associate, collaborating with Wassily Leontief on the Harvard Economic Research Project and other subjects.
-This was not a permanent employment, however.
+This was not a permanent position, however.

 While working at Harvard, Georgescu-Roegen was approached by Vanderbilt University, who offered him a permanent academic chair as economics professor.
 Georgescu-Roegen accepted the offer and moved to Vanderbilt in Nashville, Tennessee in 1949.
 It has been argued that Georgescu-Roegen's decision to move from Harvard to the permanence and stability of the less prestigious Vanderbilt was motivated by his precarious wartime experiences and his feeling of insecurity as a political refugee in his new country.
 It has also been argued that Joseph Schumpeter had at this point lost most of his former influence that could have secured Georgescu-Roegen a permanent position at Harvard (Schumpeter died in 1950).
 Georgescu-Roegen remained at Vanderbilt until his retirement in 1976 at age 70.
 Except for short trips, he would never leave Nashville again.